Zehelein/pg-transactional-outbox/README.md

 inbox pattern when using RabbitMQ as the messaging broker.
 You can find more details in the [README.md](./examples/rabbitmq/README.md).

-## Windows-only possible isse
+## Windows-only possible issue

 It is possible when running `yarn` to encounter an error `Unable to detect compiler type` on windows machines.
-In this case `yarn --ignore-optional` can be used to work around this.
+In this case `yarn --ignore-optional` can be used to work around this issue until it gets resolved.